-The Butcher Row toilets are being developed to provide better toilets, an information point and covered area.
-This project is expected to commence in 2011/12.
+The Butcher Row toilets have received planning permission and will be developed to improve toilet provision in the area.
+This project is expected to commence in 2012/13, funds are already earmarked.

 The capital expenditure for the vehicle and equipment replacement plans will continue.
 Other capital programmes are only in their infancy but funds have been earmarked to finance them.
-It is hoped that planning on a new allotment site will start in 2011/12.